-Additionally, please feel free to share this link with others.
-One of the great opportunities in our culture right now for the gospel is the abundance of online church services in a time of heightened fear and anxiety.
-People are looking for hope, many are stuck at home, and there will be many opportunities to join in an online church gathering for those who would not typically attend church.
+Please feel free to continue to invite others to join us for worship.
+Even as we are registering each week, we are leaving space available for guests to join us in both services.
+With everything going on in our culture right now, people are looking for hope, many have been stuck at home, and those who would not typically attend church very well may be willing come if invited!
 Please pray for this to happen, both for us at MCBC and other churches across our country.
 What an opportunity for the spread of the gospel!

-Pastor Rhett will be sending out resources for encouraging family devotions and conversations during these next two weeks while we are away from MC Kids and Kids Worship.
-If you have not already, please be sure to read over Pastor Rhett’s helpful guide, “Talking with Your Kids about the Coronavirus”.
+Pastor Rhett has posted excellent resources for encouraging family devotions and conversations during this time of shelter-in-place.
+If you have not already, please be sure to read over Pastor Rhett’s helpful guide, “Talking with Your Kids about the Coronavirus” as well as the other great resources in the Parent Resource Packet linked at the top of this page.
 Our desire at MCBC is to partner with parents as they disciple their children, and we believe that these weeks will give families a great opportunity to take the next step in cultivating family worship at home.

 MOUNTAIN CREEK STUDENT MINISTRY

 Family devotions and discussions centered around the Word are not just for our younger children, but for our families with middle and high school students as well.
-Pastor Matt will be sending out video messages designed for our youth but with discussion at home in mind as well.
-As with our Sunday morning gatherings, we would love for our youth to go online to watch and interact during these messages.
+Pastor Matt has been hosting Youth Night Live on Wednesdays at 6:30 p.m. on our YouTube Channel.
+If you have 6th-12th Grade students looking for encouragement, we’d love for them to join us!

 WHAT ABOUT OUR LIFE GROUPS?

 Yes.
 Giving through the local church is an act of worship, and just as we encourage you to continue in other areas of worship in this time, we also encourage you to continue in this.
-At this time there are two ways that you can give: You can give by mail (255 W. Mountain Creek Church Rd., Greenville SC, 29609), or you can give online by bank draft or card at mountaincreekbc.org/give.
-Simply click on the link on that page or click on the icon at the bottom right of any page on the MCBC website.
-Giving via bank draft is completely free.
+At this time there are three ways that you can give: You can give online by bank draft or card at mountaincreekbc.org/give; you can give by mail (255 W. Mountain Creek Church Rd., Greenville SC, 29609); or you can give at our Sunday morning gatherings in the offering boxes located at each exit.

 - Rhett Burns – firstname.lastname@example.org (Associate Pastor; Families, Children, Missions)